 "This is the largest solar farm in the Solar Purchase Program," notes Wilson Mallard, green energy program manager.
 "We are really proud to add it to our program, and we look forward to adding more solar capacity to the program as we need it."

 Mallard says he expects more solar facilities to be built as green energy becomes more popular with individuals and companies.

 "We are excited about the future and hope to grow the program significantly," says Mallard.

 Did You Know?

-Georgia Power has a wholesale contract to supply 1 megawatt of solar energy to Dalton Utilities.
+Georgia Power has a wholesale contract to supply 1 megawatt of energy to Dalton Utilities produced by solar generation facilities.
 See more of our solar projects.

 Did You Know?

 Georgia Power currently has nearly 1,100 megawatts (MW) of hydro, biomass, landfill gas and solar energy in its renewable capacity portfolio.
 Along with nuclear energy, which is virtually emissions-free, nearly a quarter of the companyâ€™s capacity will come from these energy sources.